Overview of Bohmian Mechanics: Introduction

-Finally, \textbf{chapter 9}, whose title is \textbf{Sub-quantum accelerating universe}, is written by Pedro F. Gonz\'alez-D\'{i}az and Alberto Rozas-Fern\'andez from the Instituto de F\'isica Fundamental, Consejo Superior de Investigaciones Cient\'ificas, Spain.
+\textbf{Chapter nine}, whose title is \textbf{Sub-quantum accelerating universe}, is written by Pedro F. Gonz\'alez-D\'{i}az from the Instituto de F\'isica Fundamental, Consejo Superior de Investigaciones Cient\'ificas, Spain and and Alberto Rozas-Fern\'andez from the Instituto de Astrof\'{\i}sica e Ci\^{e}ncias do Espa\c{c}o, in Portugal.
 Contrarily to the general belief, quantum mechanics does not only govern microscopic systems, but it has influence also on the cosmological domain.
-However, the extension of the Copenhagen version of quantum mechanics to cosmology is not free from conceptual difficulties: the probabilistic interpretation of the wavefunction of the whole universe is somehow misleading because we cannot make statistical `measurements' of different realizations of our universe.
+However, the extension of the Copenhagen version of quantum mechanics to cosmology is not free from conceptual difficulties: the probabilistic interpretation of the wavefunction of the whole universe is somehow misleading because we cannot make statistical ``measurements'' of different realizations of our universe.
 This chapter deals with two new cosmological models describing the accelerating universe in the spatially flat case.
-Also contained in this chapter is a discussion on the quantum cosmic models that result from the existence of a nonzero entropy of entanglement.
+Also in this chapter there is a discussion on the quantum cosmic models that result from the existence of a nonzero entropy of entanglement.
 In such a realm, they obtain new cosmic solutions for any arbitrary number of spatial dimensions, studying the stability of these solutions, as well as the emergence of gravitational waves in the realm of the most general models. \\

-Only eight chapters of practical applications of Bohmian mechanics in forefront research activity, ranging from atomic systems to cosmology, are presented in this book.
-Many more chapters could have certainly been also included.
-In any case, we believe that these examples are enough to convince the reader about the practical utility of \textbf{\emph{explaining}}, \textbf{\emph{computing}} and \textbf{\emph{thinking}} about quantum phenomena within Bohmian mechanics.
+Finally, \textbf{chapter ten} entitled \textbf{Bohmian quantum gravity and cosmology}, is written by Nelson Pinto-Neto from the Centro Brasileiro de Pesquisas F\'{\i}sicas, in Brazil, and by Ward Struyve from the Ludwig-Maximilians-Universit\"at M\"unchen, in Germany.
+This chapter is another enlightening example on the utility of \textbf{Bohmian \emph{thinking}} concerning the nature of space-time and mass in physical theories.
+The authors discuss how many conceptual problems that appear in a description of gravity in quantum mechanical terms, such as the measurement problem and the problem of time, can be overcome by adopting a Bohmian perspective.
+In addition to solving conceptual problems, the authors show that \textbf{Bohmian \emph{computing}} in quantum cosmology gives new types of semi-classical approximations to quantum gravity, and approximations for quantum perturbations moving in a quantum background. \\